 How to Become a Pediatrician: A Step-by-Step Guide

-If you’re a pre-med student or enrolled in medical school, you’re likely already pondering what kind of physician you want to be.
-For those who are passionate about working with babies, children, or teens, becoming a pediatrician might be top of mind.
-And considering that 95% of graduating pediatric residents say they would choose pediatrics again, according to the 2020 AAP Annual Survey of Graduating Residents, it’s an attractive career choice to explore.
+After you enroll in medical school, you’re likely to be pondering what kind of physician you want to be.
+For students who are passionate about working with babies, children, or teens, becoming a pediatrician might be at the top of the list of choices. ccording to the 2020 AAP Annual Survey of Graduating Residents, 95% of graduating pediatric residents say they would choose pediatrics again.

 According to the pediatrician definition offered by the American Academy of Pediatrics (AAP), these physicians address the mental, physical, and social health of children from birth through adolescence.
 In addition to providing guidance related to healthy growth and development, pediatricians also diagnose and treat a wide range of illnesses.
 Pediatricians also work diligently to support families’ efforts to create a nurturing home environment that ultimately ensures children’s needs are being met.